 As competitors in Inward Bound know, having a strong team around you can be the difference between success and failure.
 The organisation side of Inward Bound requires a strong and dedicated team, willing to go over and above the call of duty to make the event run smoothly.
 Working on the IB committee can be a tough but very rewarding experience.

 The Committee will be chosen by the Race Director and Exec Committee listed below in consultation with ANU Sport and other ISO representatives.
-The Committee will be announced by the 4th April and all successful applicants will be expected to attend the first meeting on the 19th April.
 As a guide, the work load will be fairly light until Bush Week from which point the Committee will meet regularly and be expected to complete their respective tasks.
 Beside is an indication of the expected hours required for the 6 biggest committee positions.

 Chair & appoint Committee, ensure proper organisation of the Inward Bound event.
 Provide ultimate jurisdiction on race matters, subject to my responsibilities as an officer of the Interhall Sports Organisation.